Phone-GWP-group

 With that, the only thing left to say is that from everyone here at GWP, we wish you a very Merry Christmas and a Happy New Year.

-Hopefully you found these Christmas packaging facts and waste statistics interesting, and you enjoy the festivities!
+Hopefully, you found these Christmas packaging facts and waste statistics interesting, and enjoy the festivities!

 Further reading